RiverHillbug/Raytracer/README.md

 # Raytracer

 This is a basic raytracer that can render planes, spheres, and 3D models.
+It also supports point lights and directional lights.

 You can:
 - Move the camera with WASD